 click here for a pdf version of this destination write-up - easier to print - no photos

-There’s so much more to the Yucatan Peninsula than the famous coastal resorts of Cancun and Playa del Carmen.
-The region’s lush tropical forests, coastal wetlands, dry thorn scrub and beautiful beaches combine to make the Yucatan a premier bird-tour destination.
-The beauty of it all is that some of the best preserved habitats are found alongside some of the most spectacular archaeological sites in the New World.
-Hidden in the forests are countless Mayan cities and temples.
-On this tour we present you with a wonderful opportunity to visit the World Heritage Site at Chichen Itza, as well as Tulum, Coba, Uxmal and Calakmul.
+There's so much more to the Yucatan Peninsula than the famous coastal resorts of Cancun and Playa del Carmen.
+The region’s lush tropical forests, coastal wetlands, impenetrable thorn scrub, and beautiful beaches combine to make the Yucatan a premier bird-tour destination.
+The beauty of it all is that some of the best preserved habitats are found alongside some of the most spectacular ruins in the New World.
+Hidden away amongst the jungle are the amazingly well preserved remains of Mayan temples, pyramids and ball courts.
+On this tour we have the opportunity to visit Calakmul, Palenque, Uxmal and the World Heritage Site of Chichen Itza.

-The Yucatan is a region of high endemism and many bird species found here occur nowhere else in the world.
-Black Catbirds and Rose-throated Tanagers share the coastal mangroves with wintering American wood warblers.
-In the scrub of the arid northwest resident specialities include Yucatan Bobwhite, Lesser Roadrunner, Yucatan Wren and the tiny Mexican Sheartail hummingbird.
-Ocellated Turkeys still frequent the forests around Calakmul, as do Great Curassows and the arboreal Crested Guan.
-Other endemics we hope to find include the Yucatan Woodpecker, Yucatan Flycatcher and the gorgeous Grey-throated Chat.
-All in all this trip produces a wonderful mix of colourful North American migrants, typical Mexican birds and exotic rainforest species.
-It is not surprising to learn that we can expect to see over 250 species.
+The Yucatan is a region of high bird endemism, which means that many species found here occur nowhere else in the world.
+Ocellated Turkey, Yucatan Poorwill, Yucatan Nightjar, Yucatan Jay, Yucatan Woodpecker, Black Catbird, Grey-throated Chat, Rose-throated Tanager and Yucatan Flycatcher inhabit the forested zones, whilst in the scrub of the arid northwest resident specialities include Yucatan Bobwhite, Lesser Roadrunner, Yucatan Wren and Mexican Sheartail.
+Add to this a mix of colourful North American migrants, typical Mexican birds and exotic rainforest species and it’s not surprising to learn that during this trip we can expect to see over 250 species.

 The forest holds a good selection of Yucatan specialities including Yucatan Flycatcher, Yucatan Bobwhite, White-browed Wren and Blue Bunting.
 Also found here are Common Pauraque, Ferruginous Pygmy Owl, Green Jay, Scrub Euphonia, Plain Chachalaca, Black-cowled and Altamira Orioles, Cinnamon Hummingbird, Yellow-billed Cacique, Singing Quail and Olive Sparrow.

-We shall take a boat trip in the coastal mangroves at Rio Celestun.
-Birds we can expect include Common Black Hawk, Magnificent Frigatebirds, American Pygmy Kingfisher, thousands of American Flamingos, Anhinga, Roseate Spoonbill, Boat-billed Heron, Tricoloured Heron and Reddish Egret.
+We shall take a boat trip in the coastal mangroves at the Parque Natural Rio Celestun.
+There are bound to be some excellent photographic opportunities.
+Birds we can expect include Common Black Hawk, perched Magnificent Frigatebirds, American Pygmy Kingfisher, thousands of American Flamingos, Neotropic and Double-crested Cormorants, Anhinga, Roseate Spoonbill, Boat-billed Heron, Tricoloured Heron and Reddish Egret.
 Amongst the passerines will be Northern Waterthrush, Mangrove Warbler and Mangrove Vireo.

 On day 12 we will move on to Chichen Itza in central Yucatan, our base for the final three nights.
 This is perhaps the most celebrated Mayan site and one of the most spectacular with its towering El Castillo pyramid and huge ball court.
 In the quiet corners of the ruins and in the gardens of our hotel where there are palms and fruit trees, birds are abundant, especially early and late in the day.